omymble/Slider/README.md

 # Slider
-Attempts to add JavaScript to the Landing Page
+Added JavaScript to the Landing Page

 Use arrows and navigation to view the entire image gallery
 <br>